-Each Provincial Nominee Program is special depending on the individual province needs.
-Manitoba is different in that having family or friends in the province can potentially give you the chance to apply.
+Each Provincial Nominee Program is unique, according to the provinces’ individual needs.
+Manitoba is different because having family or friends in the region can potentially give you the chance to apply.

-–Family or friends living in the province willing to support you,
+–Family or friends living in the Manitoba willing to support you.

 –Work experience or previous education inside Manitoba.